0x5h4q/0x5h4q.github.io/_posts/2026-05-19-dns-exfiltration-explained.md

 classes: wide
 ---

-# DNS Exfiltration — Stealing Data Through the One Protocol Nobody Blocks

 I want to talk about one of my favourite "wait, that actually works?" attacks.
 Not favourite because it's complex(quite the contrary really), favourite because it abuses something so fundamental.
 That thing is DNS.
 And the attack is DNS exfiltration.

 ---